dpc/insideout/README.md

 # insideout - Wrap composed types inside-out

+Update: As of 1.33 a functionality like this is available in stdlib (at least for simple type).
+I wish it was implemented for iterators too.

 Turn `Option<Result<O, E>>` into `<Result<Option<O>, E>>` and the other way around.
 Also for `Iterator`s and potentially other types.